h4fide/ESP32-C6-RGB-LED-Control/README.md

    - Go to Sketch > Include Library > Manage Libraries
    - Search for "Adafruit NeoPixel"
    - Install the latest version

-...

-## Customization

-- The `LED_PIN` is set to `8` for the built-in LED.
-Do not change this unless you're using an external LED.
-- Add new color definitions in the `RGB` struct format
-- Create new light patterns by combining `setColor()` function with different delays
-- Modify the `BLINK_DURATION` to change the speed of the blinking pattern
-- Create new light patterns by combining setColor() and blinkColor() function

-...

 ## Usage